MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ### When I enable Places Finder for a certain set of users, will these users lose access to Room Finder?

 Yes, once Places Finder is enabled, it replaces the Room Finder experience for that set of users.
-We recommend updating the building and floor entities of all rooms or workspaces of the assigned site or building the set of users regularly book from.
+We recommend ensuring that your location heirarchy is set up for all rooms or workspaces within the assigned site or building in which users regularly book.

 ### How do I hide a room or workspace from showing in Places Finder?